eyas-ranjous/timer-node/README.md

 ```

 ### ms
-returns the total milliseconds of elapsed time while timer is running or when stopped.
+returns the total milliseconds of elapsed running time.
+It can be measured while timer is running or when stopped.

 <table>
   <tr>